La couche de données techniques HVAC que ni ChatGPT ni un fabricant ne peut répliquer

 - Coherent, prudent financial trajectory

-Need is documented and growing, the asset is already seeded (10k+ docs, 50k faults, 11 languages, API/MCP in test), and the founder knows both sides of the table — field and distribution.
+Need is documented and growing, the asset is already seeded (126 brands, 400k+ sourced codes, 11 languages, API/MCP live in production), and the founder knows both sides of the table — field and distribution.
 The window is open: players like Saint-Gobain are already moving.
 Funding transforms a seeded asset into a model whose quality creates revenue — not masking a structural weakness.

 The Ask